 GREAT EXPECTATIONS

 Trinity produces the Great Expectations literary journal.
-The journal consists of poetry, art, music, and short story submissions from students, faculty and alumni.
-The editors are typically juniors and seniors but all are welcomed to join and contribute.
+The journal consists of poetry, art, music, photography, and short story submissions from students, faculty and alumni.
+The editors are typically juniors and seniors, but all are welcomed to join and contribute.

 YEARBOOK